coder-mike/microvium/lib/src-to-il/analyze-scopes/readme.md

 ### Pass 2: Compute Slots

-  - Allocates slots for all the used bindings
+  - Allocates slots for all bindings

     - `GlobalSlot` at the module level to allocate unique names to all the root-level variables and functions